 - Leverage modern data platforms to scale quickly

 Using its next-generation OLAP technology, Kyvos creates multi-dimensional OLAP cubes on massive data and stores them in a distributed manner across your data platform.
-The solution is highly scalable as it helps you leverage the store and compute capabilities of modern data platforms to build, store, and query your cubes.
+The solution is highly scalable as it leverages modern data platforms to build, store, and query cubes.

 The perfect solution for migrating your SSAS cubes